 Equity serves its members with a National Office in Toronto, Ontario and a virtual Western Office in Vancouver, British Columbia.

 The National Office oversees issues which affect the entire Equity membership and co-ordinates interaction with national and international cultural, labour and funding organizations.
 The membership, benefits, bonding and accounts receivable departments are located in this office.
-The National Office also deals with day-to-day matters in Eastern Canada, generally from Saskatchewan to the Atlantic region.
+The National Office also deals with day-to-day matters in Eastern Canada, generally from Manitoba to the Atlantic region.

 At the head of the Association is the Executive Director.
 The Executive Director is hired by Council and is responsible for board support and all staff operations.
 They liaise with other arts and cultural and, fraternal organizations, both national and international in scope.
 Negotiation of Equity's many unique scale agreements comes under the direct purview of the Executive Director.